-Figure 4.5-3 Prototype 3 for induced current energy harvesting and sensing

 Economic Feasibility

 IoT network has spread into nearly every aspect of life, and, as such, is a driver for economic growth, social cohesion/inclusion, and for the improvement of welfare and well-being.
 Disruptive solutions are however required to sustain this evolution.
 In this regard, explosive market growth is predicted for battery-free tags and sensors.
-AMP IoT will tackle all the main challenges, in order to create batter-free via energy harvesting and thus maintenance free and sustainable networks, enabling IEEE to strengthen the position in the field and remain at the forefront of the evolution.
+AMP IoT will tackle all the main challenges, in order to create battery-free via energy harvesting and thus maintenance free and sustainable networks, enabling IEEE to strengthen the position in the field and remain at the forefront of the evolution.

 Based on discussion of the use cases in section 2, at least 3 main functions should be provided by AMP IoT: